wp-plugins/mmm-file-list/readme.txt

 1. Sample of the "li" output used with a fairly large set of bylaws.

 == Changelog ==

+= 0.1a =
+* Fixed a bug related to folders within the given path

 = 0.1 =
 * Initial release to WordPress.org